openstack/security-doc/security-guide/source/tenant-data/data-privacy-concerns.rst

 physical hardware.

 Additionally, it is possible for tenants of a bare metal system to modify system firmware.
-TPM technology, described in ?, provides a solution for detecting unauthorized firmware changes.
+TPM technology, described in :ref:`management-secure-bootstrapping`, provides a solution for detecting unauthorized firmware changes.